The Road Always Leads Me Back Here.

 This life lesson has always stuck with me.
 It is the catalyst of why I'm driven to help others find their purpose and meaning.

 In my career as a business leader, I have always been drawn to these types of transformative discussions.
-My natural empathy for individuals (and organizations) that are stuck; coupled with a genuine desire to understand the WHY behind it all, made me an ideal client liaison.
+My natural empathy for individuals and teams; coupled with a genuine desire to understand the WHY behind it all, made me an ideal client liaison.
 People, like art, are an infinite source of energy and truth.
 If only, we take the time to seek and listen.

 Much like my sophomore year, I find myself going back to the artist within.
 However, this time I have no expectations or fear of the outcome.
 This creative exploration is one that I hope leads to even greater impact and transformative growth for myself, and others.